Conservation at Noah's Ark

 Throughout the last two hundred years, the role of zoos has changed dramatically.
 Starting out in the 19th century as scientific menageries, zoos showcased a variety of previously undiscovered species from around the world, with little consideration for conservation or welfare.
 Now of course, the role of zoos is much different.
 Conservation, education and research form the foundations on which all modern and progressive zoos build their objectives, and Noah’s Ark is no exception.

 At Noah’s Ark we are currently participating in four EEP’s (European Endangered Species Programmes) and three ESB’s (European Studbooks).
 These breeding programmes are coordinated by EAZA (European Association of Zoos and Aquaria) and aim to conserve genetically healthy populations of animals in captivity, in an effort to safeguard populations in the wild.
 As official non-EAZA EEP participants, Noah’s Ark is proud to play its part in helping zoos across Europe and the rest of the world to conserve rare and endangered species.

 EEPs (European Endangered Species Programmes)

 Here at Noah’s Ark, we currently house four species as part of EAZA's EEPs.
 These include African Elephants (Loxodonta africana), Spectacled Bears (Tremarctos ornatus), Siamang Gibbons (Symphalangus syndactylus) and White-Headed Vultures (Trigonoceps occipitalis).
 Each EEP is run by someone with a specialist knowledge of that particular species and is known as an EEP coordinator.
 EEP coordinators are supported by a wider network of zoo professionals known as a Species Committee.
 Together these are the main decision makers regarding the breeding management of their species across European zoos.
-In 2016, our zoo curator Chris Wilkinson, was selected to join the White-Headed Vulture EEP as a committee member, he has also recently been selected to join the Spectacled Bear EEP as a committee member, meaning that he now plays an integral role in the breeding of these critically endangered birds across European zoos.
+In 2016, our zoo curator Chris Wilkinson, was selected to join the White-Headed Vulture EEP as a committee member, he has also recently been selected to join the Spectacled Bear EEP as a committee member, meaning that he now plays an integral role in the breeding of these critically endangered species across European zoos.

 ESBs (European Studbooks)